NarakuF/human-pose-synthesis/README.md

 ## Requirements
 Install all dependencies in `requrements.txt`.

-pytorch-ssim(<https://github.com/Po-Hsun-Su/pytorch-ssim>) should also be cloned for cgan training.
+[pytorch-ssim](<https://github.com/Po-Hsun-Su/pytorch-ssim>) should also be installed for cgan training.

 ## Contents
 * `data`: processed MPII csv data.